whitebob/cminus/README.md

 if you look into the code of CMinus, you will know why I want this:

 1.  pure bash  and almost no install depenency . (binutils such as md5 and sed are installed by default in most cases), no contamination.
-2. less than 30 lines of codes
+2. less than 50 lines of codes
 3. smart auto pushd compatible with space seperated dirname such as m\ n
-4. fuzzy searching without using fzf ctrlp or anything need to install
+4. fuzzy searching without using fzf, ctrlp or anything need to install